Heat exhaustion vs. heatstroke: What are the warning signs and how should you react?

 In the case of heatstroke, seeking medical attention is an absolute must, Sananman said.

-In addition to a high body temperatures, the symptoms of heatstroke include altered mental state or behavior, nausea and vomiting, flushed skin, rapid breathing and racing heart rate.
+In addition to a high body temperature, the symptoms of heatstroke include altered mental state or behavior, nausea and vomiting, flushed skin, rapid breathing, and racing heart rate.

 If heat exhaustion is suspected, Sananman advises to remove the sufferer from heat and cool them down, if possible.

 This can be done by getting out of the sun and removing or loosening tight clothes, misting the body with water or placing ice packs in the armpits and groin.